-25.1.
-It is mutually agreed that if the current year budget and/or any subsequent years covered under this Agreement do not appropriate sufficient funds for the Services, this Agreement shall be of no further force and effect.
-In this event, the District shall have no liability to pay any funds to the Contractor or furnish any other considerations under this Agreement, and theContractor shall not be obligated to perform any provisions of this Agreement.

-Anda's Wellness LLC Agreement No.4400011102 25.2.
-If funding for any fiscal year is reduced or terminated by the Board of Education for purposes of this Agreement, the District shall have the option to either cancel this Agreement with no liability occurring to the District, or offer an amendment to this Agreement to Contractor to reflect the reduced amount.
+- 25.1.
+It is mutually agreed that if the current year budget and/or any subsequent years covered under this Agreement do not appropriate sufficient funds for the services, this Agreement will be of no further force and effect.
+In this event, the District will have no liability to pay any funds to the Contractor or furnish any other considerations under this Agreement, and the Contractor will not be obligated to perform any provisions of this Agreement. - 25.2.
+If funding for any fiscal year is reduced or terminated by the Board of Education for purposes of this Agreement, the District will have the option to either cancel this Agreement with no liability occurring to the District, or offer an amendment to this Agreement to Contractor to reflect the reduced amount.